Renault 16

-The Renault 16 (R16) is a D-segment family hatchback produced by French automaker Renault between 1965 and 1980 in Le Havre, France.
-The Renault 16 was the first French winner of the European Car of the Year award.
+The Renault 16 (R16) is a large family car which was manufactured and marketed over a single generation by French automaker Renault between 1965 and 1980 in Le Havre, France.
+A five-door hatchback, the 16 was the first French car to win of the European Car of the Year award.

 Market placement

-In the early 1960s Renault was building a series of small cars, like the hatchback Renault 4 and rear engine Renault Dauphine and aimed to replace its larger family car, the Renault Frégate model (1951–1960) which had managed a modest production total of 163,383 units.
+In the early 1960s Renault was building a series of small cars, including the hatchback Renault 4 and rear engine Renault Dauphine and aimed to replace its larger family car, the Renault Frégate model (1951–1960) which had managed a modest production total of 163,383 units.

-The R16 was a great success, with 1,845,959 R16s produced during a production run of 15 years.
+The R16 was a great success, with 1,845,959 R16s manufactured during a production run of 15 years.
 The car sold well in most of Europe, winning praise for its spacious and comfortable interior as well as the practicality offered by its effectively unique hatchback bodystyle.
-It was marketed in the United States, but was not successful and only a tiny number were sold.
+It was marketed in the United States, with only a small number sold.
+It met with considerably more success in Canada, where SOMA-Renault manufactured the 16 from knock-down kits until 1974.

 Design

-Under the skin, the layout of the R16 is similar to the Citroën Traction Avant – front-wheel drive, engine mounted inline behind the transmission. torsion bar suspension, and column mounted shift.
-In addition the car had an aluminum engine and an electric cooling fan, both technical innovations.
+The mechanical layout of the R16 is similar to the Citroën Traction Avant – front-wheel drive, engine mounted inline behind the transmission, torsion bar suspension, and column mounted shift.
+In addition the car had an aluminium engine and an electric cooling fan, both technical innovations.